KauzClay/docs-tap/supply-chain/reference/catalog/about.hbs.md

     sonar-token-secret-name:
     # Path to the directory to scan from the source code root
     sonar-project-base-dir:
-    # The project type of source, only "maven" or "gradle" are supported
+    # The project type of source.
+Only maven or gradle are supported.
     # +required
     project-type:
-    # The url to download the jdk version compatible with the source project
+    # The URL to download the JDK version compatible with the source project
     jdk-url:
-    # Enable debug logs in the scan, expects "true" or "false"
+    # Enable debug logs in the scan.
+It expects true or false.
     debug-mode:
 ```